 The Geneva Foundation for Medical Education and Research (GFMER) is a non-profit organization established in 2002.
-It is supported by the Republic and Canton of Geneva and the City of Geneva and works in close collaboration with the World Health Organization (WHO) and other Swiss and international institutions.
+It is supported by the Department of Social Affairs of the City of Geneva and other Swiss and international institutions and works in close collaboration with the World Health Organization (WHO).

-In 2017 the foundation and its partners launched for the eight consecutive year, the distance training/online course on sexual and reproductive health research: a total of 305 health professionals from 60 countries attended the training programme.
+In 2018 the foundation and its partners launched for the ninth consecutive year, a series of distance training/online courses on sexual and reproductive health research: a total of 219 health professionals from 59 countries attended the training programme.

 GFMER continues its active partnership with the UNFPA/WHO 'Campaign to end fistula'.
 The aim has been to create a 'Centre of Excellence for the prevention and treatment of obstetric fistula' in Northern Benin, which would serve other countries in the region under the name of "Tanguieta Model".
-During 2017, several missions were conducted in Benin, where Professor Charles-Henry Rochat (who has the overall responsibility for GFMER's fistula project) and his team of specialists, operated on a total of 272 obstetric fistula cases in different countries.
+During 2018, several missions were conducted in Benin, where Professor Charles-Henry Rochat (who has the overall responsibility for GFMER's fistula project) and his team of specialists, operated on a total of 315 obstetric fistula cases in different countries.
 Moreover, local doctors were trained on the management of obstetric fistula.

-In 2017, the Geneva Foundation for Medical Education and Research (GFMER) in collaboration with the Oxford Maternal and Perinatal Health Institute (OMPHI) developed a new Internet computerbased training module on maternal anthropometry and preterm infant feeding and growth monitoring.
+In 2018, the Geneva Foundation for Medical Education and Research (GFMER) in collaboration with the Oxford Maternal and Perinatal Health Institute (OMPHI) translated the computer-based training module on preterm infant feeding and growth monitoring into Portuguese version.

 GFMER has built a strong partnership with governmental and non-governmental organizations and universities for the exchange of information and expertise at international level.
-The website of the foundation had 1632538 page views and visitors from all over the world.
+The website of the foundation had 1624675 page views and visitors from all over the world.